 This study seeks to bridge this gap by systematically evaluating parental and community engagement in primary and early childhood education across Plateau Central.
 The findings are expected to provide evidence-based insights that can inform policy, improve stakeholder collaboration, and ultimately enhance educational outcomes for children in the region

-Purpose of the study
+1.2 Purpose of the Study

 The purpose of this study is to evaluate parental and community engagement in primary and early childhood education in Plateau Central, Nigeria.
 The specific objectives of the study are to: